 If one thing is off, whether it’s the nut, bridge, or something at the tuning pegs, you can run into some issues, even if it seems pretty small at first glance.

 A guitar tech will help make sure the parts of your guitar are just right and figure out why your instrument refuses to stay in tune or why you’re having intonation issues on the whole instrument.
-If you have poor intonation, pitch accuracy is off; for example, if you hit an open E, and on the same string you hit the 12th fret and it doesn’t match, this is a sign there is a problem with the intonation.
+If you have poor intonation, pitch accuracy will be off across the entire fretboard.

 It might be a simple fix, or they might suggest that you replace something.